gotlougit/p2p-file-transfer/README.md

 Alpha: I am basically learning network programming through this.
 This is in NO way usable right now.

-Right now, it is able to make direct connections through easy NAT and transfer one file from one machine (called a server) to another machine (called a client).
-Over the Internet, it is pretty slow right now due to not having concurrent download support, but it is able to handle lost packets fairly well.
+Right now, it is able to make direct connections through easy NAT and transfer one file from one machine (called a server) to another machine (called a client) over the Internet.
+The transfer speeds are not too great right now, though.